zama-ai/bounty-program/README.md

   <a href="https://discord.fhe.org"><img src="https://img.shields.io/discord/901152454077452399?color=7289da&style=flat-square&label=Discord&logo=discord&logoColor=white"></a>
   <a href="https://zama.ai/community"><img src="https://img.shields.io/badge/Community-Support-%23ffd208?style=flat-square"></a>
 <br></br>
-<b>Season 5 of the Zama Bounty Program is now over. <br/>We will be announcing winners and new bounties for season 6 soon!</b>
 </p>

 ## 🎉 Welcome to the Zama Bounty Program

 [Zama](https://github.com/zama-ai) is a cryptography company working on Fully Homomorphic Encryption (FHE) and other tools that make protecting privacy easy.
-We started these <em>experimental</em> programs to encourage developers from the community to collaborate with us in advancing the FHE space!
+We started this <em>experimental</em> bounty program to encourage developers from the community to collaborate with us in advancing the FHE space!

 The Zama Bounty Program offers monetary rewards for tackling specific challenges.